Mandelamarle/Visitors-app/README.md

 For support or inquiries, users can reach out to our team through the contact information provided in the project's documentation or repository.

 We have a roadmap and future plans for our project, which may include additional features, enhancements, or integrations.
-These will be outlined in the project's roadmap document or issue tracker.
+These will be outlined in the project's roadmap document or issue tracker..